-Waged work

-Younger children are much less involved in waged work than are older children, and this is more common in the rural site.
-Both boys and girls work on agricultural farms, mainly planting and collecting vegetables.
+Waged work is more common in the rural site and younger children are much less involved in it than are older children.
+Both boys and girls work on commercial farms, mainly planting and harvesting vegetables.
 Some boys earn wages from cart driving or working in shops.
-In the urban sites, girls earn wages - often given to their parents - as maids or babysitters.
+In the urban sites, girls earn wages - often given directly to their parents - as maids or babysitters.

+2.4.
 Older children's work